ajikia15/gtours/docs/SHOPPING_CART.md

 ## Overview

 The shopping cart feature allows authenticated users to add tours to their cart, manage booking details, and proceed to checkout.
-The implementation uses Firebase Firestore for real-time data synchronization and includes comprehensive pricing calculations.
+The implementation uses Firebase Firestore for real-time data synchronization, includes comprehensive pricing calculations, and integrates with the shared booking state system for seamless group travel planning.

 ## Architecture